mistu01/mffmv11/README.md

-# -= MFFM Template v.X.xx =-
+# -= MFFM Template v11 =-
 - **Can be used as a template or as an installer**
 - **Support for AOSP/LOS/PixelStock and Closest Kin Like ROMS**
 - **Monospace / Bengali font / Emoji / Serif support (user dependent)**
 - **Android 12/13/14/15 ready**
-- **Compatible with Magisk and KSU**
+- **Compatible with Magisk, KernelSU/KernelSU Next, and APatch**

 # Important Info Before Installation:
-Install like normal magisk or KSU module.
-But you must install `Font Loader` zygisk module to stop the app crashes.
+Install like a normal module from Magisk, KernelSU/KernelSU Next, or APatch Manager.
+KernelSU/APatch installs should be done from their manager apps, not from custom recovery.

+KernelSU/APatch users: current mount implementations may require an active mount metamodule before regular modules can mount files under `system/`.
+If fonts do not apply after reboot, install and reboot with a mount metamodule first, such as `meta-overlayfs`, `magic mount`, or `hybrid mount`, then reinstall this module.

+You may still need `Font Loader` / Zygisk-compatible font handling to prevent app crashes on some ROMs.
-- **Go to [Fontloader](https://github.com/JingMatrix/FontLoader) repo by JingMatrix and go to [Action Tab](https://github.com/JingMatrix/FontLoader/actions), then download the latest successful action artifact aka Fontloader module and flash in your magisk.
-Make sure zygisk is enabled.
+- **Go to [Fontloader](https://github.com/JingMatrix/FontLoader) repo by JingMatrix and go to [Action Tab](https://github.com/JingMatrix/FontLoader/actions), then download the latest successful action artifact aka Fontloader module and flash it.
+Magisk users should enable Zygisk; KernelSU/APatch users should use their preferred Zygisk compatibility layer if needed.
 Also keep in mind that: You need to be logged-in in Github in order to download the action related artifacts**

 # Usages:
 You can use the template as an installer or as a regular Magisk module template, or both at the same time.